NREL/alfalfa-client/README.md

 # History
 - The implemented client is previously referred to as Boptest, from the alfalfa/client/boptest.py implementation.
 It has been ported as a standalone package for easier usage across projects.

+# Releasing
+1. Merge all branches into develop, make sure tests pass
+1. Update the version (assume version is 0.1.2): `poetry version 0.1.2`
+1. Update the [version test](./tests/test_version.py) to match the above version
+1. Make sure tests pass: `poetry run tox`
+1. Merge develop into master, make sure tests pass
+1. Create a tag: `git tag 0.1.2`
+1. Build: `poetry build`
+1. Publish `poetry publish` (this will push to pypi)
+1. Create a new release on the Github repository using the tag and link to PyPI